Wedding Wars

 Wedding Wars is a 2006 American LGBT romantic comedy television film directed by Jim Fall, written by Stephen Mazur, and starring John Stamos, Eric Dane, Bonnie Somerville, James Brolin and Sean Maher.
-Executive produced by Neil Meron and Craig Zadan, the film was written by Stephen Mazur.
-It premiered in the United States on December 11, 2006 on A&E.
+The film was executive produced by Neil Meron and Craig Zadan.
+It premiered in the United States on December 11, 2006, on A&E.

 Stamos portrays gay wedding planner Shel, who is prompted to speak out for his own right to marry when his brother Ben's (Dane) boss and future father-in-law Governor Welling (Brolin) speaks out publicly against gay marriage.

 Stamos appeared on the cover of the LGBT news magazine The Advocate to promote Wedding Wars.
 The film was well-received, and it is the first of its kind to explore gay marriage.

 Plot

 Gay party planner Shel (Stamos) is organizing the wedding of his straight brother Ben (Dane) to Maggie (Somerville).
 But when Maggie's father and Ben's boss, Maine's Governor Welling (Brolin), makes a speech against gay marriage, Shel goes on strike for equal rights.
 His cause picks up steam and eventually spreads nationwide in a "no gays for a day" movement.